n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

     characteristic mentioned earlier.

-In addition, the subjoined form of a post-base-consonant "Ra" can be explicitly requested with a "ZWJ,Ra" sequence.
-This form is called "Rakar", however, unlike other Indic scripts, "Rakar" does not require special treatment by the shaping engine.
-It is treated like all other explicitly requested subjoined forms.
+In addition, the subjoined form of a post-base-consonant "Ra" can be explicitly requested with a "Halant,ZWJ,Ra" sequence.
+This form is called "Rakaaraansaya".

 "Reph" characters must be reordered after the syllable-identification stage is complete.
+"Rakaaraansaya" is not reordered.

 In addition to valid syllables, stand-alone sequences may occur, such